Introduction to OCaml Programming

 • There are similar modes for Int, String, Float, etc modules which similarly contain handy functions.

-• The types of the functions are additional hints to their purpose, get used to reading them
+• The types of the functions are additional hints as to their purpose, get used to reading them

 • Much of the time when you mis-use a function you will get a type error